Missouri lawmakers trade opinions on reopening schools

-JEFFERSON CITY, MO — Missouri is reporting another 1,300 COVID-19 cases Tuesday and as numbers grow, teachers, parents, students and even some lawmakers wonder what the return to school will look like.
+JEFFERSON CITY, Mo. – Missouri is reporting another 981 COVID-19 cases Tuesday and as numbers grow, teachers, parents, students, and even some lawmakers, wonder what the return to school will look like.

 “In one way did anyone say we could open schools as usual,” Vandeven said.